yondonfu/opencollab-cli/README.md

 `opencollab close-pull-request <id>`

 Closes a pull request for the Mango repository.
+Note that the pull request id and its corresponding mapping to the contract address of a fork are deleted from the smart contract, but the actual contract associated with the fork remains.
+One option is to mark the contract associated with the fork obsolete.

 ### Example: